 - Add some protein.
 Pork sausage, ground beef, or chorizo are great additions to this queso.

 - Keep it warm in a slow cooker.
 Hatch green chile queso can also be prepared in a slow cooker.
-After simmering for 2-3 minutes, transfer it to a slow cooker and set it to warm.
+After simmering for 2-3 minutes, transfer the mixture to a slow cooker and set it to the “warm” setting.
 Serve it directly from the slow cooker to keep it smooth, creamy, and warm.

 Frequently Asked Questions